Benu200/Customer_Segmentation_Project/README.md

 # Dataset Information
 The dataset (customer_segmentation_dataset.csv) contains the following features:

-Column Name     	Description
-CustomerID	      Unique identifier for each customer Gender	          Gender of the customer
+CustomerID	:      Unique identifier for each customer Gender	   :       Gender of the customer
 Age	              Age of the customer
-Annual Income	    Annual income in currency value Spending Score	  Score assigned based on customer spending behavior Profession	      Occupation of the customer
+Annual Income	:    Annual income in currency value Spending Score	:  Score assigned based on customer spending behavior Profession	  :    Occupation of the customer
-City	            City of residence
+City	       :     City of residence
-Tenure (Years)	   Duration of customer relationship in years
+Tenure (Years)	:   Duration of customer relationship in years

 # Steps
 # 1. Data Preprocessing